This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mourning Dove

-- Plump bodies with small heads
+- Plump, teardrop-shaped bodies with delicate heads

-- Long, pointed tails
+- Long, pointed tails edged in bright white

-- Distinctive pink legs
+- Distinctive orange-red legs and dark, beady eyes

 House Finch